 What can be confusing is that there is a pan called a "sauté pan" that has straight sides.
 Sometimes, kitchen language is confusing.
 That is the best explanation I have for you.

-You will want a "frying pan" that has a heavy, flat bottom and is not nonstick.
+You will want a "frying pan" with a heavy, flat bottom that is not nonstick.
 The former is to promote even heating and to minimize the chance of "hot spots" in the pan.

-The former you might find to be a little counterintuitive, but there are two reasons for it.
+You might find the former a little counterintuitive, but there are two reasons for it.
 First, we often build a pan sauce using the browned bits (fond) on the bottom of the sauté pan.
 If the pan is nonstick, it will not have as much fond built up, and our sauce will not be as good.

 The second is for health reasons.
 Teflon breaks down and emits poisonous gases at high temperatures.
-Since sautéing is a high-heat cooking method, it's best not to tempt fate and only use our nonstick pans for omelets and scrambled eggs, both of which are cooked over lower heat.
+Since sautéing is a high-heat cooking method, it's best not to tempt fate and only use our nonstick pans for omelets and scrambled eggs cooked over lower heat.

 Mistake #2 Putting Food in a Cold Pan

 When I first started cooking, I can't tell you how many times I ended up with foods hopelessly stuck to—and sometimes burned onto--my pans.
 I couldn't understand why it happened so frequently.